Residential rat control subsidy pilot program

-To be eligible, you must own or occupy a single-family residential, detached, semi-detached, duplex, or triplex residential home in Brampton, Mississauga, or Caledon.
+To be eligible, you must own or live in a single-family residential, detached, semi-detached, duplex, or triplex residential home in Brampton, Mississauga, or Caledon.

 What happens after I submit my application?

 The Region will review the application.
-If approved, we will mail a subsidy cheque to the applicant.
-If for any reason an application is denied, we will contact the applicant by phone or email stating the reasons for the denial.
+If the application is approved, a subsidy cheque will be mailed to the applicant.
+If an application is denied, a Regional representative will contact the applicant to explain why.

-What do I do if my neighbour’s property has rats on it?
+What do I do if there are rats on my neighbour’s property?

-Speak to your neighbour.
-Share these tips for dealing with and preventing rats, such as removing food sources and areas where rats may reproduce.
+Share these tips for dealing with and preventing rats on your property, such as removing food sources and areas where rats may reproduce.

 If necessary, refer the property to the local area municipality property standards or bylaw.

-Why is the subsidy not available for controlling other animals like opossums, skunks, or racoons?
+Why is the subsidy not available for controlling other animals like opossums, skunks, mice, or racoons?

 Can I get sick from cleaning up rat droppings?